Other Disney World Discounts and Deals

 Drugstore Items and Groceries

 While you can pick up a few odds and ends (milk, juice, bread, bandaids) at the shops in any of the Disney resorts and many off-site hotels, the prices will be very high and the selection limited.
-Here are a few places you can go for your basic necessities that are very near Disney World and Downtown Disney.
+Here are a few places you can go for your basic necessities that are very near Disney World and Disney Springs.
 In most cases you will need a rental car or a taxi to reach these stores.

-Hess Gas Stations
+Speedway Gas Stations

 Walgreens Drugstores

 In addition to the usual pharmacy items, Walgreens stores have a huge selection of general merchandise (including picnic supplies, cold drinks, cheap flip-flops, etc) at normal prices.
-There are two very close to the Downtown Disney area:
+There are two very close to the Disney Springs area:

 Winn-Dixie Supermarket